DinoChiesa/sftp-server-in-gce/README.md

 FTP.

-The SFTP server has rights to create objects in the GCS bucket, but it does not have rights to delete.
+The SFTP server has rights to create objects in the GCS bucket, but it does not have rights to delete or overwrite.
 So an attempt to upload a file that already exists in the bucket will fail with a permissions error.

 ## Automating SFTP upload